wkhere/stackless/Doc/stackless-python.rst

 History
 =======

+..
+I emailed Christian with this text, and asked him to read it over.
+..
+Still to receive a reply, so it will do for now. -- richard.

 Continuations are a feature that require the programming language they are part of, to be implemented in a way conducive to their presence.
 In order to